ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/loading.md

 }
 ```

-In order to load this JSON object into ClickHouse a table schema must be defined.
+In order to load this JSON object into ClickHouse, a table schema must be defined.
 A simple schema for this is shown below, where **JSON keys are mapped to column names**:

 ```sql
 CREATE TABLE pypi (